Surveyed 18 February 2017.

 The first flank of Reef 20-104 is partly exposed to the prevailing wind and sea conditions found within the lagoon of the Great Barrier Reef.
 Manta tow surveys were conducted on the reef slope.
-The reef slope is generally vertical dropping off to a steep sloping reef base composed mainly of sand, rubble and reef framework.
-The reef structure has many features including gullies, bommies, overhangs, caves and swim throughs.
+The reef slope is generally vertical dropping off to a variable sloping reef base composed mainly of sand, reef framework and hard coral.
+The reef structure has many features including continuous wall, caves, swim throughs and overhangs.

-The benthic community was dominated by coralline/turf algae, but hard coral was also common.
-Hard coral cover on the reef first flank was moderate composed mainly of Acropora species.
-The dominant coral lifeform was tabulate, but other forms such as digitate, sub-massive, encrusting and branching corals were also present in decreasing order of abundance.
-Coral bleaching was not present.
+The benthic community was dominated by hard coral, but coralline/turf algae was also common.
+Hard coral cover on the reef first flank was high composed mainly of Acropora species.
+The dominant coral lifeform was tabulate, but other forms such as digitate and branching corals were also present in decreasing order of abundance.
+Coral bleaching was present on a few individual colonies.

 The fish abundance on the first flank of Reef 20-104 was very high.
-Conspicuous groups of reef fishes included fusiliers, baitfish and damselfish.
+Conspicuous groups of reef fishes included fusiliers, surgeonfish, damselfish and baitfish.
 No crown-of-thorns starfish were observed on the first flank of Reef 20-104 .
 White syndromes (such as white band disease or shutdown reaction) were present on hard corals.